SAP/fosstars-rating-core/SAP/fundamental-vue.md

 ## Violated rules

-1. If a project has unresolved vulnerability alerts Yes
+1. Does it have unresolved vulnerability alerts?
+Yes
-1. If a project's contributing guideline has required text No
+1. Does the contributing guideline have required text?
+No
 1. Does it have a security policy?
 No
-1. If a project has a contributing guideline No
+1. Does it have a contributing guideline?
+No